Tesla to add EV components recycling facilities at Shanghai factory

+Autos & TransportationTesla to add EV components recycling facilities at Shanghai factory

-BEIJING (Reuters) - U.S. electric vehicle (EV) maker Tesla Inc plans to add facilities at its Shanghai factory to repair and reproduce key components such as electric motors and battery cells, a document submitted by Tesla to Shanghai authorities shows.
+U.S. electric vehicle (EV) maker Tesla Inc (TSLA.O) plans to add facilities at its Shanghai factory to repair and reproduce key components such as electric motors and battery cells, a document submitted by Tesla to Shanghai authorities shows.

 China, the world's biggest car market, sold over 1.3 million electric and plug-in hybrid vehicles last year.
 China's regulators are adding rules on recycling of key EV components to save materials and protect the environment.